espruino/EspruinoTools/README.md

   -p,--port aa:bb:cc:dd:ee : Specify port(s) or device addresses to connect to
   -b baudRate              : Set the baud rate of the serial connection
-                               No effect when using USB, default: 9600 --no-ble                 : Disable Bluetooth Low Energy (used by default if the 'bleat' module exists) --list                   : List all available devices and exit -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file -f firmware.bin          : Update Espruino's firmware to the given file Espruino must be in bootloader mode
+                               No effect when using USB, default: 9600 --no-ble                 : Disables Bluetooth Low Energy (using the 'noble' module) --list                   : List all available devices and exit -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file -f firmware.bin[:N]      : Update Espruino's firmware to the given file Espruino must be in bootloader mode.
-                               Optionally skip N first bytes of the bin file, -e command               : Evaluate the given expression on Espruino If no file to upload is specified but you use -e, Espruino will not be reset
+                               Optionally skip N first bytes of the bin file.
+  -e command               : Evaluate the given expression on Espruino
+                               If no file to upload is specified but you use -e, Espruino will not be reset
-#

 If no file, command, or firmware update is specified, this will act as a terminal for communicating directly with Espruino.
 Press Ctrl-C twice to exit.